Canon 10D vs Panasonic GH2

 Studio photographers will appreciate that the Canon 10D (unlike the GH2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the GH2 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the GH2 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the GH2 was followed by the Panasonic GH3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 10D and GH2 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic GH2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 10D and the Panasonic GH2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.